 The RC circuit connects to OSC1.
 OSC2/CLKOUT is available for general purpose I/O or CLKOUT.
-The function of the OSC2/CLKOUT pin is determined by the state of the CLKOUTEN bit in Configuration Word 1.
+The function of the OSC2/CLKOUT pin is determined by the CLKOUTEN bit in Configuration Words.

 Figure 5-6 shows the external RC mode connections.